conditionizr/conditionizr/readme.md

 ## Conditional script and style loading

 Conditionizr's loading script allows the user to target individual browsers, and load specific content for them.

-A typical setup for targeting IE7 would be as follows, giving you jQuery options for scripts, styles and classes.
+A typical setup for targeting IE7 would be as follows, giving you options for scripts, styles and classes.
 Setting each option to `true` activates the conditional loader, and providing your scripts are on the server, the conditional files will be loaded by Conditionizr.

     ie7: {
 		styles: true, // Enable styles for IE7